opencog/tv-toolbox/README.md

 ### DTV to STV

-In order to convert a DTV back to an STV we need to find the strength and the count that fits the most a given distributional TV.
+In order to convert a DTV back to an STV we need to find the strength and the count that best fits a given distributional TV.

 It may be quite important to get an accurate conversion from DTV to STV when applying formula using DTV internally but STV externally.
-The problem of course is that the DTV of a conclusion may not fit well the DTV corresponding to some STV.
-According to preliminary experiments it seems it does fit well enough though, indicating that STV on steroid (see Section STV on Steroid) might work well enough.
+The problem of course is that the DTV of a conclusion may not fit well the an STV.
+However, according to preliminary experiments it seems it does fit well, indicating that STV on steroid (see Section STV on Steroid) might work well enough.

 For the strength we take the mode of the distributional TV, rather than its mean.
 For an explanation as to why we take the mode see the